lweasel/piquant/docs/assessment.rst

 * ``<run-id>_gene_stats.csv``: A corresponding CSV file, also containing a single row, with a field for each defined statistic which has been calculated over the whole set of input *genes*.
 Both real and estimated gene "TPMs" are calculated by summing the respective TPM values for that gene's transcripts.
 As above, CSV fields are also present describing the quantification tool and sequencing parameters used.
 * ``<run-id>_transcript_stats_by_<classifier>.csv``: A CSV file is created for each "grouped" transcript classifier (see :ref:`assessment-grouped-classifiers`).
 Each CSV file contains the same fields as ``<run-id>_transcript_stats.csv``; however, statistics are now calculated for distinct subsets of transcripts as determined by the transcript classifier, and the CSV file contains one row for each such group.
 For example, the CSV file ``<run-id>_by_gene_trancript_number.csv`` contains statistics calculated over those transcripts whose originating gene has only one isoform, those for which the gene has two isoforms, and so on.
 * ``<run-id>_transcript_distribution_stats_<asc|desc>_by_<classifier>.csv``: Two CSV files ("ascending" and "descending") are created for each "distribution" transcript classifier (see :ref:`assessment-distribution-classifiers`).
 For a range of values of the classifier's threshold variable (such range being appropriate to the classifier), the "ascending" file contains a row for each threshold value, indicating the fraction of transcripts lying below the threshold (note that this fraction is calculated both for all transcripts with non-zero real abundance, and for just those marked as "true positives").
 Similarly, for the same range of values, the "descending" file indicates the fraction of transcripts lying above the threshold.
+* ``<run-id>_quant_usage.csv``: A CSV file containing a single row, with a field for each resource usage statistic (see :ref:`resource-usage-statistics` above) calculated over the commands used during quantification.
+CSV fields are also present describing the quantification tool and sequencing parameters used.
+* ``<run-id>_prequant_usage.csv``: A corresponding CSV file containing resource usage statistics calculated over the commands used during prequantification.
+Note that this file will only exist if prequantification commands (which are executed only once per quantifier) happened to be run in this directory.

+Note that neither of the resource usage CSV files will exist if the *piquant* command ``prepare_quant_dirs`` was run with the ``--nousage`` option.

 Plots
 ^^^^^